byuids-resumes/spellman_resume/docs/index.md

 *Swedish Medical Center*
 - Efficiently executed patient database queries in order to assist visitors and callers
 - Correctly directed patients and visitors to the necessary departments
-- Improved patient moral by delivering mail, gifts and flowers
+- Improved patient morale by delivering mail, gifts and flowers
-- Supported gift shop functioning by organizing gift shop merchandise
+- Supported gift shop functioning by organizing merchandise

 <!-- ### Footer